 - The family currently owes rent or other amounts to the PHA or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act. - The family has not reimbursed any PHA for amounts paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed to a PHA - The family has not made consistent or timely payments by the 15th of each month and payment has not been received within 30 (thirty) days.
-Occurrence of missed or late payments twice within in a program year will terminate a family's voucher.
-Total debt must be paid in full within 36 (thirty-six) months (from the effective date of a signed and dated repayment agreement) or the family's voucher will be terminated. - The family has engaged in or threatened abusive or violent behavior toward PHA personnel.
+The occurrence of missed or late payments twice within a program year will terminate a family's voucher.
+Total debt must be paid in full within 36 (thirty-six) months (from the effective date of a signed and dated repayment agreement) or the family's voucher will be terminated.
+Extensions of repayment terms based on debt(s) owed to HUD/ THA are non-negotiable and must be paid in full within 36 (thirty-six) months. - The family has engaged in or threatened abusive or violent behavior toward PHA personnel.
 Assistance will be denied for 5 (five) years from the date of the act or date of termination. - "Abusive or violent behavior towards PHA personnel" includes verbal as well as physical abuse or violence.
 Use of expletives that are generally considered insulting, racial epithets, or other language, written or oral, that is customarily used to insult or intimidate, may be cause for termination or denial. - "Threatening" refers to oral or written threats or physical gestures that communicate intent to abuse or commit violence. - Actual physical abuse or violence will always be cause for termination. - If any member of the family engages in, or has engaged in drug or alcohol abuse that interferes with the health, safety, or peaceful enjoyment of other residents.
 See section B of this chapter. - If any member of the family commits drug-related criminal activity, or violent criminal activity.
 (See Section B of this chapter and 982.553 of the regulations) - Refer to "Eligibility for Admission" chapter, "Other Criteria for Admission" section for further information.